 Join us for our Coffee with the Rabbi series.
 These sessions will be an open forum to discuss topics of interest to the group and the rabbis.
 No preparation is necessary, just an interest in Jewish learning and a chance to pick Rabbi Devorah and Rabbi Benj’s brains.

 Every other Wednesday, 11:15 am — 12:15 pm

 October 10 & 24, November 7 & 21, December 5 & 19, January (2019) 2, 16 & 30, February 13 & 27, March 13 & 27, April 10 & 24, May 8 & 22, June 5 & 19.

 Do you love to read?
 Would you like to meet with other readers for lively discussions?
 Our book group focuses on novels with Jewish content.
 Contact the Temple Office at (619) 286-2555 if you are interested.
 Watch for dates and times in the bulletin and Shofar Blast announcements.

 Introduction to Judaism

-Beginning January 17, 2018
+Beginning January 16, 2019

 This course, taught by Rabbi Devorah and Rabbi Benj, introduces the fundamentals of Jewish thought and practice for anyone interested in exploring Judaism or reviewing the basics.
 Topics include Jewish holidays and life cycle events, theology and prayer, Israel, history and Hebrew.
-Registration is now open through the Union for Reform Judaism website.
-Click here for more information and to register for the class.
+Registration through the Union for Reform Judaism is currently open.
+Click here to register and for more information.